 As mentioned earlier, active duty and deployed military personnel are legally protected from any penalties associated with breaking a lease early.
 To successfully buy out of a lease, they can either send their landlord written notice, a letter from their commanding officer, or a copy of their military order.
 Additionally, the widow of an active military member who passes away while in service can break a lease early within a year of their spouse’s passing.

-As a landlord, it’s your responsibility to provide and maintain a safe and habitable rental unit for your tenants, as outlined by your state laws.
-If you fail to do so, the tenant has grounds for breaking their lease early without facing any penalties.
+As a landlord, it’s your responsibility to provide and maintain a safe and habitable rental unit for your tenants, as outlined by state law.
+If you fail to do so, the tenant has grounds for breaking the lease early without facing any penalties.
 Examples of property negligence include:

 - Mold and mildew outbreaks